epeios-q37/epeios/other/BPY/Libs/UCUq/README.md

 The `OnBoardLed` entry is optional.

-You can put more then one entry under the `WLAN`; the microcontroller will automatically connect to the first available one.
-For example, one can be your smartphone's access point, the second your home's WiFi.
+You can put more then one entry under the `WLAN` entry; the microcontroller will automatically connect to the first available one.
+For example, one can be your smartphone's access point, the second your home's Wi-Fi.

 ### On you computer